The earth is burning - What about our climate?

 Climate change is making storms and droughts more likely and more severe, especially in the case of heatwaves.
 The Intergovernmental Panel on Climate Change has even been able to establish that the number of extremes is increasing disproportionately faster than the Earth is warming.
 Parts of the Earth could therefore become uninhabitable by the end of the century - especially around the equator - and cause many people to lose their homes and have to flee.

 One example from the report: heat events over land that were so severe that they only occurred once every 50 years in the 19th century are now around five times as frequent, i.e. on average every ten years.
 If the planet warms by 1.5 degrees by 2100, such an event would occur approximately every six years (8.6 times more likely), at 2 degrees somewhat more frequently than every four years (13.9 times more likely).
-And with 4 degrees of warming it would be almost 40 times more likely, which means: extreme heat in principle every year.
+And with 4 degrees of warming it would be almost 40 times more likely, which means: extreme heat basically every year.

 The report also looks at tropical cyclones, which, according to the researchers, have been observed more frequently in categories three to five over the past forty years and have changed their movement patterns, which cannot be explained by natural influences.
-Rather, the report explains that such cyclones, which occur during heavy rainfall events and are most likely to increase in intensity in this combination, can be attributed with a high degree of certainty to human influence.
+Rather, the report explains that such cyclones, which occur during heavy rainfall events and are highly likely to increase in intensity in this combination, can be attributed with a high degree of certainty to human influence.

 6. ANIMALS AND PLANTS ARE AFFECTED